HubSpot/hubspot-cli/packages/cms-cli/README.md

 hs help
 ```

-Upload a file or directory to HubSpot
+Upload a file or directory to the Design Manager

 ```bash
 hs upload --portal=DEV [src] [dest]
 ```

-Fetch a file or directory by path
+Fetch a file or directory by path from the Design Manager

 ```bash
 hs fetch --portal=DEV [path] [dest]